brettski74/Milton/resources/HotplateSetup.md

 ### Step 8.
 Create a stand for the thermal fuse link

 The thermal fuse link needs to stand up perpendicular to the hotplate PCB.
 There are various ways to do this.
-My preferred method is to get some thing wire (30AWG) and wrap it around the centre of the link a few times leaving a loose end on either side.
+My preferred method is to get some thin wire (30AWG) and wrap it around the centre of the link a few times leaving a loose end on either side.
 These can be bent down so as to provide a lightweight brace on either side.
-Another option it loosely rolled aluminium foil, but it tends to be harder to remove if it gets stuck to the board with flux residue.
+Another option is loosely rolled aluminium foil, but it tends to be harder to remove if it gets stuck to the board with flux residue.
 Thin wires tend to be easier to remove later.
 Whatever you use, it needs to be collapsible to some degree.
 It cannot be a solid rigid object.
 When the solder joint freezes, it will still be quite hot.
 As it cools, the solder and the copper wire contract, which will clamp down unbelievably hard on any